-E-mail

-- E-mail is a quick and easy method of communication, ensuring beneficial and appropriate usage is an important part of e-safety: - Pupils may only use approved internal e-mail software on the school system. - Pupils must immediately tell a teacher if they receive offensive e-mail. - E-mail sent to external organisations should be written carefully and authorised by the class teacher before sending from the teachers email account. - Pupils must not reveal personal details of themselves or others in e-mail communication, or arrange to meet anyone without specific permission. - Chain letters, spam, advertising and all other emails from unknown sources will be deleted without opening or forwarding.

-Social Networking

-- Social networking Internet sites (such as, Twitter, Facebook and Instagram) provide facilities to chat and exchange information online.
-This online world is very different from the real one with the temptation to say and do things beyond usual face-to-face contact. - Use of social networking sites in the school, is not allowed and will be blocked/filtered. - Pupils will be advised never to give out personal details of any kind that may identify themselves, other pupils, their school or location.
-This will also include not using personal photographs and videos. - Pupils and parents will be advised that the use of social network spaces outside school is inappropriate for primary aged pupils. - Pupils will be encouraged to only interact with known friends, family and staff over the Internet and deny access to others (if allowed home access) - Parents, pupils and staff will be advised of the dangers of discussing pupils, staff or the school on social networking sites.
+E-mail □ E-mail is a quick and easy method of communication, ensuring beneficial and appropriate usage is an important part of e-safety: □ Pupils may only use approved internal e-mail software on the school system. □ Pupils must immediately tell a teacher if they receive offensive e-mail. □ E-mail sent to external organisations should be written carefully and authorised by the class teacher before sending from the teachers email account. □ Pupils must not reveal personal details of themselves or others in e-mail communication, or arrange to meet anyone without specific permission. □ Chain letters, spam, advertising and all other emails from unknown sources will be deleted without opening or forwarding.
+Social Networking Social networking Internet sites (such as, Twitter, Facebook and Instagram) provide facilities to chat and exchange information online.
+This online world is very different from the real one with the temptation to say and do things beyond usual face-to-face contact.
+Use of social networking sites in the school, is not allowed and will be blocked/filtered.
+Pupils will be advised never to give out personal details of any kind that may identify themselves, other pupils, their school or location.
+This will also include not using personal photographs and videos.
+Pupils and parents will be advised that the use of social network spaces outside school is inappropriate for primary aged pupils.
+Pupils will be encouraged to only interact with known friends, family and staff over the Internet and deny access to others Parents, pupils and staff will be advised of the dangers of discussing pupils, staff or the school on social networking sites.
 The governors will consider taking legal action, where appropriate, to protect pupils and staff against cyber bullying and defamatory comments.

-Mobile Phones

-Many new mobile phones have access to the Internet and picture and video messaging.
-Whilst these are the more advanced features, they present opportunities for unrestricted access to the Internet and sharing of images.
-There are risks of mobile bullying, or inappropriate contact.

-- The sending of abusive or inappropriate text messages is forbidden. - On trips staff mobiles are used for emergency only - Staff should always use the school phone to contact parents, unless in an emergency on a school trip. - Staff including students and visitors are not permitted to access or use their mobile phones within the classroom. - Parents cannot use mobile phones on school trips to take pictures of the children.

-Digital/Video Cameras/Photographs

-Pictures, videos and sound are not directly connected to the Internet but images are easily transferred.

-- Pupils will not use digital cameras or video equipment at school unless specifically authorised by staff. - Publishing of images, video and sound will follow the policy set out by Fishergate School. - Parents and carers are permitted to take photos/videos of their own children in school events.
-They are requested not to share photos/videos from school events on social networking sites if other pupils appear in the background. - The Headteacher or a nominee will inform parent(s)/guardian(s) and others present at school events that photographs/videos may be taken on the basis that they are for private retention and not for publication in any manner. - Staff should always use a school camera to capture images and should not use their personal devices. - Photos taken by the school are subject to the Data Protection Act.
+Mobile Phones Mobile phones present opportunities for unrestricted access to the Internet and sharing of images.
+There are risks of mobile bullying, or inappropriate contact. ☐ The sending of abusive or inappropriate text messages is forbidden. ☐ On trips staff mobiles are used for emergency only ☐ Staff should always use the school phone to contact parents, unless in an emergency on a school trip. ☐ Staff including students and visitors are not permitted to access or use their mobile phones within the classroom. ☐ Parents cannot use mobile phones on school trips to take pictures of the children. ☐ A separate mobile phone policy is in place Digital/Video Cameras/Photographs Pictures, videos and sound are not directly connected to the Internet but images are easily transferred. □ Pupils will not use digital cameras or video equipment at school unless specifically authorised by staff. □ Publishing of images, video and sound will follow the policy set out by Fishergate School. □ Parents and carers are permitted to take photos/videos of their own children in school events.
+They are requested not to share photos/videos from school events on social networking sites if other pupils appear in the background. □ The Headteacher or a nominee will inform parent(s)/guardian(s) and others present at school events that photographs/videos may be taken on the basis that they are for private retention and not for publication in any manner. □ Staff should always use a school camera/iPad to capture images and should not use their personal devices.